ldrin01/Web-Application-2/assignments/README.md

 > ## Soft Deletes
 >To remove specific row, just click the `REMOVE` button inline crossing with the option field
 >
+>If you clicked the `DELETED STUDENTD` button, you'll go to another page where the deleted data was stored
+>
+>You can choose either `RECOVER`, to restore the data, or `DELETE`, it so it will be permanently remove from the databse
+>
 >![REMOVE clicked](https://github.com/ldrin01/Web-Application-2/blob/master/assignments/screenshots/10.png)
 >![REMOVE STUDENTS clicked](https://github.com/ldrin01/Web-Application-2/blob/master/assignments/screenshots/11.png)